 - Carry two to three litres of drinking water per person for half to full day walks.

 - Be prepared for sudden weather changes.
 Wear boots or sturdy footwear, weatherproof clothing and sun protection.
-Take plenty of food on hikes and notify some of your expected time of return,
+Take plenty of food on hikes and notify someone of your expected time of return.

 - The park is baited four times a year to control foxes.
 The poisonous 1080 baits (small chunks of dried meat or pink sausages) should not be handled.

-Eucalypt trees can shed branches at any time.
-Be extra aware on windy days.
+- Eucalypt trees can shed branches at any time.
+Be extra aware on windy days for your own safety.